projectcontour/contour/v0.4.0/README.md

 ### More information and documentation

-The documentation provides more detailed information about deployment options, and the FAQ provides short-answer questions and conceptual stuff that doesn't quite belong elsewhere in the docs.
+For more deployment options, including uninstalling Contour, see the [deployment documentation][10].

 See also the Kubernetes documentation for [Services][11] and [Ingress][12].

+The [detailed documentation][3] provides additional information, including an introduction to Envoy and an explanation of how Contour maps key Envoy concepts to Kubernetes.

+We've also got [an FAQ][18] for short-answer questions and conceptual stuff that doesn't quite belong in the docs.

 ## Troubleshooting